madrilene/lenesaile.com/src/en/pages/index.md

 1. No image is too big, no code is too much - and the website runs error-free and fast.
 2. I am independent of third parties, I react to problems and necessary updates myself.
 3. The websites of my clients achieve a very good positioning in the search engines.
-4. All ideas can be fulfilled in terms of form, structure and function.
+4. Almost all ideas can be fulfilled in terms of form, structure and function.